Quasi-particle propagation across semiconductor-Mott insulator interfaces: Mott-semiconductor interface

-The transmission probability $|{\cal T}|^2$ shows similar features as known from the transmission between a semiconductor and a conventional charge-transfer insulator, see e.g. \cite{im2009tunneling,doi:10.1021/acsomega.9b04011,koberidze2018structural}.
-This is shown in Fig.~\ref{fig:trans_interface}: only if the semiconductor band edge falls into the lower or upper Hubbard band, shown as gray-shaded areas in Fig.~\ref{fig:trans_interface}, appreciable transmission is found.
-The parameter $V$ on the abscissa is used to tune the semiconductor band edge through the relevant range of energies.
+The transmission probability $j^\mathrm{trans}/j^\mathrm{in}$ shows similar features as known from the transmission between a semiconductor and a conventional charge-transfer insulator, see e.g. \cite{im2009tunneling,doi:10.1021/acsomega.9b04011,koberidze2018structural}.
+This is shown in Fig.~\ref{fig:trans_interface}: only if the semiconductor band edge falls into the lower or upper Hubbard band, shown between gray-dotted lines in Fig.~\ref{fig:trans_interface}, appreciable transmission is found.
+The parameter $V$ is used to tune the semiconductor band edge through the relevant range of energies.
 However, in contrast to a conventional insulator, the transmission across the interface into the Mott insulator drops exactly to zero (in the approximation used), if $V$ falls right in between the upper and lower Hubbard band.

-The method presented here can be extended to the case of a finite number of Mott-insulator layers sandwiched between two semiconductor leads.
-Analytical results for the transmission probability are derived in the appendix.
+The method presented here can be extended to the case of a finite number of $d$ Mott-insulator layers sandwiched between two semiconductor leads.
 The Mott layer acts like a potential barrier for the electrons, similar to the results known from single-particle physics.
-If the energy $E \ge U$, a channel for propagation of a quasi-particle through the barrier opens up, and transmission resonances are observed as function of the quasi-particle energy.
+If the energy $E \ge U$, a channel for propagation of a (quasi) particle through the barrier opens up, and transmission resonances are observed as function of the energy.
 This is illustrated for typical parameter values in Fig.~\ref{fig:trans_layer}.
 For $0< E < U$ tunneling through the barrier is observed.
-Again, our analytical expression shows that the tunneling probability vanishes for an energy exactly between the upper and lower Hubbard band.
-In App.~\ref{app:toy_model} we present a toy model with few Mott sites between semiconducting leads to analyse and better understand the reason for this vanishing of the transmission.
-It is found that there is a minimum of the transmission resulting from a coherent superposition of transmission amplitudes involving the lower and the upper Hubbard band.
-The destructive interference of these two transmission amplitudes is responsible for the suppression of the tunneling.
+For a large number of layers $d \gg 1$ and $e^{- \kappa_{\rm M}}<1$ the transmission in this tunneling regime is given by \bea \frac{j_n^\mathrm{trans}}{j_n^\mathrm{in}}\approx 4 e^{- 2d\kappa_\mathrm{M} }(1-e^{-2\kappa_\mathrm{M}})^2(1-\cos(\kappa_\mathrm{semi}))^2 \ea

+with \bea e^{- \kappa_\mathrm{Mott}} \approx \frac{4T(E-U/2)}{Z U^2} \ea in the strong coupling regime (derivation in \ref{app:Mott_layer}). { The tunneling through a conventional insulator would exhibit a suppression of the tunneling current that depends exponentially on the spatial width of the insulating region.
+In contrast, for a Mott insulator, the tunneling current vanishes precisely at the center of the Mott insulating gap, i.e. $E=U/2$, regardless of the width of the Mott insulating region.}